vercel/vercel/README.md

 yarn publish-canary
 ```

-CircleCI will take care of publishing the updated packages to npm from there.
+GitHub Actions will take care of publishing the updated packages to npm from there.

-If for some reason CircleCI fails to publish the npm package, you may do so
+If for some reason GitHub Actions fails to publish the npm package, you may do so
 manually by running `npm publish` from the package directory.
 Make sure to
 use `npm publish --tag canary` if you are publishing a canary release!